jonlpersson/ed-latimore/site/_posts/2021-12-13-why-is-math-important-12-practical-reasons-to-develop-math-skills.md

 [Read more about what happens when a population lacks mathematical knowledge here.](https://bettermarketing.pub/the-a-w-third-pounder-failed-because-people-didnt-understand-fractions-a86b966a973a)

-In his book&nbsp;[Threshold Resistance](https://amzn.to/3e4wiGN), Adolph Taubman looked back on this whole situation.
+In his book [Threshold Resistance](https://amzn.to/3e4wiGN), Adolph Taubman looked back on this whole situation.
 He states: *“More than half the participants of the Yankelovich focus groups questioned the price of our burger.
 “Why,” they asked, “should we pay the same amount for a third-pound of meat as we do for a quarter-pound of meat at McDonald’s?
 You’re overcharging us.”*

 ## The future is mathematical